 Public and Internal data may be stored on /project and /projectnb and accessed from the other login nodes as well as all compute nodes.

 Please see http://www.bu.edu/policies/data-classification-policy for definitions and more information.

 Project Disk allocations can be in the form of any of three types: Free, Buy-in, or Storage-as-a-Service.
-Functionally, rented and purchased Project Disk augment and are indistinguishable from free storage.
-Regardless, the details on a project’s multiple allocations is tracked.
+Functionally, rented and purchased Project Disk augment and are largely indistinguishable from free storage.

 By default, new projects on the SCC are created with 50 GB on /project and 50 GB on /projectnb.
 The Lead Project Investigator (LPI) can specify whether or not it should be dbGaP compliant.
 Additional Project Disk Space may be requested by a project’s LPI or IT/Administrative Contact.
 There is no charge for requests up to a total of 1000 GB with a maximum of 200 GB of that backed up.
 For LPIs with multiple projects, there is an additional limit of a maximum of 3000 GB (with a maximum of 600 GB of that backed up) of Free Baseline quota across all projects.

 The highly successful Buy-in Program is a convenient way to acquire dedicated storage at highly subsidized rates for an extended period of time (5 years).
 Any Researcher interested should contact email@example.com or review the Buy-in options web pages.
 The current cost is $76/Terabyte/5years.